latest nhpb_banner 1__compressed2

 NVFS office in Loudoun - The non-profit assists low income families.
 Clients are immigrants or the working poor.
 The non-profit can offer everything from emergency financial aid to budgeting and debt reduction classes.
 Other resources include legal advice and referrals to medical or dental care.
 Click here NVFS assistance programs.

-Operation Homefront, Northern Virginia Chapter offers aid for military members and their families.
+Operation Homefront, Northern Virginia Chapter offers resources for military members and their families.
 A number of emergency relief programs are administered.
-They mostly refer people to other non-profit agencies, like the United Way, Salvation Army, or federal government programs.
+They mostly refer people to other non-profit agencies, like the United Way, Salvation Army, or federal government programs including SSVF.
 They do focus on people in a very difficult situation, such as facing eviction or utility disconnection.
 Or they help veterans get rent help.

-In addition, once the immediate crisis of the military member is addressed, Operation Homefront will make sure the client receives the education and assistance needed to ensure long-term family stability.
-Operation Homefront can be reached at N VA PO Box 650220, Sterling, Virginia 20165, telephone number is (800)779-5903
+• In addition, once the immediate crisis of the military member is addressed, Operation Homefront will make sure the client receives the education, free gas cards and assistance needed to ensure long-term family stability.
+Operation Homefront can be reached at telephone number is (800)779-5903 or (800) 722-6098.

-Many other charities offer free food and hunger prevention services.
+Low-income families can get help with food.
+Many charities as well as pantries offer free food and hunger prevention services.
+There are also Meals on Wheels for seniors and the disabled.
 Soup kitchens and food banks as well as meals on wheels are just a few options.
 Find more Leesburg and Loudoun County area free food pantries.

 Free clothes, furniture, and household goods are offered too.
 There are several agencies in Northern Virginia as well as the county.
 There may be beds for kids, winter jackets, school items or free uniforms, and more.
 Find free clothes near you for low income families.